GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 1	3054233	3054733
 1	3054233	3054733
 ```
-Note that although our three-column file of genomic positions looks like a BED- formatted file, it’s not due to subtle differences in genomic range formats
+Note that although our three-column file of genomic positions looks like a BED-formatted file, it’s not (due to subtle differences in genomic range formats).

 `cut` also allows us to specify the column delimiter character.
 So, if we were to come across a CSV file containing chromosome names, start positions, and end positions, we could select columns from it, too: